alessandro-caldonazzi/session-jwt/README.md

 # Session-Ws

+## ATTENTION: session-ws is completely changing, its new name is session-jwt.
+The package will now include the use of JWT and Refresh-Token.
+WIP

 this module is used to maintain a session with the user

 ATTENTION: The module is currently in beta